vpaliy/last.fm-api/README.md

 - **Update Service** - all write requests (POST).
 - **Last.fm Service** - all read requests (GET).

-Regardless which request you want to make, you need to have an API_KEY and a SECRET_KEY.
+Regardless of which request you want to make, you will need to have an API_KEY and a SECRET_KEY.
 You can obtain this [here](https://www.last.fm/api/account/create), it takes only 2 min to get it.

 **Note**
 Due to the complex structure of JSON data returned by the web service, all requests are using a wrapper called [Response](https://github.com/vpaliyX/Last.fm-API/blob/master/last-fm-api/src/main/java/com/vpaliy/last_fm_api/model/Response.java) which is the response of a request.
 Just access the [Response.result](https://github.com/vpaliyX/Last.fm-API/blob/master/last-fm-api/src/main/java/com/vpaliy/last_fm_api/model/Response.java#L13) field of that object, and you will get your desired data.